Lumbrical muscles of the hand

 The lumbrical muscles of the hand are intrinsic muscles of the hand associated with the flexor digitorum profundus (FDP) tendon.

-- action: provide motor and proprioceptive functions, flex metacarpophalangeal joints, when closing fist extend terminal phalanx
+action: provide motor and proprioceptive functions, flex metacarpophalangeal joints, when closing fist extends terminal phalanx

 The four lumbricals arise from the tendons of the flexor digitorum profundus (FDP).
 The first and second lumbricals arise from the radial side of the FDP tendons of the index and middle fingers.
 The third lumbrical arises from the adjacent tendons of the middle and ring finger while the fourth arises from the adjacent tendons of the ring and little finger.